 Here is a good description to help you interpret the skill levels.
 Click here to view the description.

+Since its inception, the platform tennis facility has been designed to be self-sustaining and have no financial impact on the taxpayers.
 All debt incurred to construct the four platform tennis courts and all annual operating expenses are financed or recovered through user charges.
-The user charges include the annual passholder fees, league fees, lessons, clinics, programs, and merchandise sales.
-The operating expenses include a portion of staff time for staff who directly manage and maintain the facility, program contractor expenses, maintenance contractor expenses, utility costs, and facility repair/replacements costs.
+The user charges include the annual pass holder fees, league fees, lessons, clinics, programs, and merchandise sales.
+The operating expenses include a portion of staff time of staff that directly manage and maintain the facility, program contractor expenses, maintenance contractor expenses, utility costs, and facility repair & replacement costs.

 The cost to construct the four platform tennis courts was $671,795 and repayment of this debt is amortized over a 20-year period.
-An annual payment of $33,600 is made to debt service from revenues generated from the facility.
-The construction/operating costs of the Keystone Center, land lease, or interest are not included in the Enterprise Fund calculations.
+An annual payment of $33,600 through 2032, then reduced to $19,600 through 2037 is made to debt service from the revenues generated from the facility.
+The facility has met its debt repayment obligations every year.